PageView and Click ID

 Replace custom_query_parameter with the parameter name your form expects.
 The default parameter name is _atid if no custom name is provided.

-No. The AnyTrack Tag tracks page views automatically once installed.
+No. The Tracking Tag tracks page views automatically once installed.
 The commands on this page are only needed when you want to access the Click ID value programmatically for custom integrations.

-The atclid command generates a Click ID from the current session without tying it to a specific event.
-The trigger command generates a Click ID that is associated with a specific event like Lead or Purchase.
+The atclid command generates a Page Click ID from the current session without tying it to a specific event.
+The trigger command generates a Click ID that is associated with a specific event like Lead or Purchase as well as element.
 Both return valid Click IDs that can be used for server-side tracking.

 Use atclidToUrl when your form builder does not support hidden field injection but can capture values from URL parameters.
-See Single Page Tracking for the full setup guide.
+See the Single Page Tracking article for the full setup guide.